 As the EPA assesses the long-term effects of contaminants and changes the allowable levels for drinking water, laws are always changing.
 The laws governing arsenic, lead, and copper are currently being reviewed.

 While San Francisco may be ruled safe, you should also consider getting your tap water tested.
-This will determine the true safety of your tap water and whether you should invest in a water filter to improve the quality.
+This will determine the true safety of your tap water and whether you should invest in a faucet water filter or even whole house water filter to improve the quality.

 Source of San Francisco drinking water